First Police Chief, Chester Miller, daughter Ramona, and other officers of the time.

 While a number of Pine Lake residents were concerned with what was happening, it was Robert E. Friend who almost alone performed a herculean task to protect the Pine Lake shoreline.
 In the summer of 1921, Friend, who was born at Pine Lake thirty-seven years before, personally called on property owner after property owner, requesting that they put certain restrictions on their land.

-That hot summer Friend convince over ninety percent of the Pine Lake owners to file agreements with the county which put restrictive clauses in their deeds.
-Almong the restrictions, all of which were to remain in effect for ninety-nine years, was the stipulation that the land was to be used only for private homes or for farming purposes.
+That hot summer, Friend convinced over ninety percent of the Pine Lake owners to file agreements with the County which put restrictive clauses in their deeds.
+Among the restrictions, all of which were to remain in effect for ninety-nine years, was the stipulation that the land was to be used only for private homes or for farming purposes.

 While the restrictions did much to prevent the commercialization of the lake, there were phases of community life that remained neglected.
 The most glaring example was the lack of either police or fire protection.
 During the winter months, empty homes were ransacked, and in the case of fire it was necessary to rely on neighboring villages for help.

 Motivated in part by these facts, a petition to incorporate the Pine Lake area into the Village of Chenequa was filed with the Circuit Court of Waukesha County.